JulianaDubecka/TSI_AI_Group_Project/README.md

 ## **Dataset**
-We implemented H&M Dataset download and transformation from Kaggle.
+We implemented H&M Dataset download and transformation from Kaggle.</br>

+Size of the Dataset: 3.49 GB</br>
+Number of rows: 31,788,324</br>
+Number of features: 5</br>

 Unfortunately, it's not possible to share the dataset due to a licence restrictions.
 However, you can download the dataset from [Kaggle](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) and transform it using the provided code.
 You need to apply for the H&M competition to get access to the dataset.